koladev32/drf-simple-apikey/docs/settings.rst

 ``FERNET_SECRET``
 -------------------------
-`Fernet <https://cryptography.io/en/latest/fernet/>`__ guarantees that a message encrypted using it can not be manipulated or read without the key.
+The fernet key (`Fernet <https://cryptography.io/en/latest/fernet/>`__) is used to encrypt and decrypt API Keys.

 To generate a fresh fernet key, you can use the following command:

  python manage.py generate_fernet_key

-Keep it safe and save it in your code as an environment variable.
+Make sure to store it somewhere safe and treat it as you will treat the ``SECRET_KEY`` Django setting.

 ``API_KEY_LIFETIME``
 --------------------------

-Determines the validity period of a generated Api Key
+Determines the validity period of a generated Api Key.
+The default value is 365 days.

 ``AUTHENTICATION_MODEL``
 -------------------------

 Indicates the model associated to the API Keys.
+This model is used in the ``Apikey`` model as a ``ForeignKey`` field.
+It helps identify the entity after authenticating with the API key.

 ``AUTHENTICATION_KEYWORD_HEADER``
 ----------------------------

 Determines the keyword that should come with every request made to your API.
-By default it will be in the following format:
+The default value is ``Api-Key`` and it is used in the following format:
- Api-Key 3z1Z1axT8ayiGAjF7g42Cfjtg8TYDndiEqzOQTewWu0
+ Api-Key API_KEY